Ferny Creek Trail

-Following the path
+Route

 The Belgrave Rail Trail runs beside Kings Park along Forest Oak Drive south west of and close to Upper Ferntree Gully Station.
 Forest Oak Drive turns to the east with a 90 degree bend, at the north end of the park.
 At the bend go straight ahead for the Ferny Creek trail and for the Belgrave Rail Trail turn to the right and head for the pedestrian lights at Burwood Highway.

 Within 100m the trail starts to run parallel to Acacia Road.
 After the far end of Acacia Road, the trail is straightforward.
 About 4.7 km from the start is an intersection with a rough track that quickly leads to Scoresby Road.
 The point is marked by one of the many pieces of art dedicated to Hubert Opperman, that are found in the City of Knox.
 See also the Oppy Family Fun Ride.

-Another 2.1 km and the trail reaches Stud Road after a nice run in pleasant surroundings.
+After another 2.1 km, the trail reaches Stud Road.

 Turn right (north) and continue on the Stud Road path to Ferntree Gully Road.
 At Ferntree Gully Road, using the path on the north side of the road, head west to arrive at the EastLink Trail.